dylanalvarez1/WebDev/README.md

-# RandomQuoteGenerator
+# Web Dev Repo:
-### Front end projects for FreeCodeCamp
+### Currently, just front end projects to pratice and implement different project ideas
 Needs the font-awesome folder included in the folder with the html file to properly load icons
-## Just a place to develop and work on some personal projects

 Projects:
 1. Random Quote Generator
 2. Current Weather Forcaster